hit1363/hit1363/README.md

 - 👋 Hi, I’m @hit1363
 - 👀 I’m passionate about Machine Learning, Competitive Programming, and Software Development.
 I love exploring innovative technologies and solving real-world problems through coding.
-- 🌱 I’m currently learning advanced Java concepts, diving into Machine Learning algorithms, and improving my skills in data structures and algorithms.
+- 🌱 I’m currently learning advanced Java & Python concepts, diving into Machine Learning algorithms, and improving my skills in data structures and algorithms.
 - 💞️ I’m looking to collaborate on open-source projects, machine learning research, or any software development initiative that helps me grow and contribute to the community.
 - 📫 How to reach me:
   - **Gmail:** hasibulislam1363@gmail.com